 6. Can I be ‘Gay’ and Christian?

 There are many people who sincerely believe that their human identity is inextricably bound up in their sexuality.
 Scripture challenges that idea.
 Our primary identity as Christians is in our union with Christ (Ephesians 2:6).
 “Christ is your life.”
 (Colossians 3:4) As followers, we are all required to lay down our ‘self’ at the cross and ‘follow.’
 (Mark 8:34) Our sexual attractions do not form the basis of our human identity – Christ forms that basis and all must be subject to him.
 Our identity is a product of what God says about us in His Word.
 That is not deny or to hide from our attractions – especially those that are clearly not a part of the Kingdom.
 All Christians have attractions and desires which do not conform to our new nature in Christ.
 Scripture calls these ‘deceitful desires,’ which form part of our old nature.
 (Ephesians 4:22) These are the sins that ‘beset’ or ‘entangle;’ sins which we are admonished to ‘lay aside.’
 (Hebrews 12:1) If you are a Christian and have same sex attraction first you need to agree with God’s Word that this is not an attraction from the Father.
-Do not be tempted (as many have unfortunately and unwisely done) to create a god who will condone your feelings, thoughts, attractions and actions.
+Do not be tempted (as many have unfortunately and unwisely done) to create a ‘god’ who will condone your feelings, thoughts, attractions and actions.
 Agree with God and His Word – which is given to us to redeem us from bondage.
+Only God can define reality.
 Temptation is a part of the life of the disciple (Matthew 6:13) and can be resisted through God’s faithfulness to His children (1 Corinthians 10:13) Acting out on our temptations is a different story.
 1 Corinthians 6:9-11 (above) makes it clear, however, that people can be deceived into thinking that practicing homosexual behavior is compatible with the Christian life.
 It is not (in any form), and people who practice homosexual behavior (like heterosexual promiscuity) will not inherit the Kingdom of God.
 Scripture simply doesn’t conceive of any possible scenario for homosexual behavior or identity.

 In sum, the canon of Scripture is unequivocal in its presentation of homosexual behavior as a part of human depravity.
 There can be no honest biblical interpretation that affirms this behavior in any form.
 There is not one syllable of Scripture that condones or supports homosexual behavior.
 Homosexual practice like any other deviant behavior is not irreversible.
 Though the Scripture teaches that we are all born into iniquity-the Scripture equally teaches that the power of the gospel is mightier than the power of sin and its multitude of manifestations.